 • 16 RIAA Platinum Record Awards for album sales

 These numbers alone make him one of the most successful recording artists in history, a statistic that should be impossible to ignore, regardless of the nominators’ personal tastes.
 Then consider that he wrote almost all of the hit singles and most of the songs on all those million-selling records!
 5

 At this time, he has 39 RIAA Gold Record Awards for album sales, 22 of which have also received Platinum Awards.
-In terms of RIAA Awards, Neil Diamond is the most successful singer-songwriter in the world!
+In terms of RIAA Awards, Neil Diamond is one of the most successful singer-songwriters in the world!

 This is something that ‘serious’ rock music aficionados do not wants to recognize, let alone acknowledge.
 6

 Aside from those figures, there’s some gravy: Neil has scored a pair of movies (neither of which did well at the box office but the soundtrack albums each sold millions), sold out countless live shows, and starred in his own television specials!
 7

 By anything resembling objective standards, Neil Diamond was one of the most qualified artists in the history of rock & roll on his first ballot in 1987—and he wasn’t even nominated!
 He didn’t get inducted until twenty-four years later, in 2011!